The Glorious Incarnation

 Biblically, the same manner in which Mary conceived Christ physically is the same manner we receive Christ spiritually.
-Be it unto us according to Thy Word.
-1 Peter 1:23 affirmed this powerful truth, “Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever.”
-James concurred, “Wherefore lay apart all filthiness and superfluity of naughtiness, and receive with meekness the engrafted word, which is able to save your souls (James 1:21).”
-The Apostle Paul agreed as well, “And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus (1 Timothy 3:15).”
+Be it unto us according to thy Word.
+1 Peter 1:23 affirms this powerful truth, “Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever.”
+James concurs, “Wherefore lay apart all filthiness and superfluity of naughtiness, and receive with meekness the engrafted word, which is able to save your souls (James 1:21).”
+The Apostle Paul agrees as well, “And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus (1 Timothy 3:15).”

 He was born in a stinky stable and laid in a manger.
 The manger was not a crib, but a feeding trough for animals.
-To think that the King of the universe chose this humble estate in which to become one of us is mind boggling.
-What a powerful depiction of the state of our lives before the King of Glory, by the power of the Holy Ghost, takes up residence in our immoral lives.
+To think that the King of the universe chose this humble estate in which to become one of us is quite revealing.
+What a powerful depiction of the state of our lives before the King of Glory by the power of the Holy Ghost takes up residence in our immoral lives.
 We suffer from stinking thinking and sinful actions.
-When Christ regenerates our lives, however, the sanctifying power of His precious blood goes to work to purify the “smelly stables” of our darkened souls.
+When Christ regenerates our lives, however, the sanctifying power of His precious blood goes to work to purify and cleanse our “smelly stables” or if you prefer, our darknened souls.

 Lastly, the ruling elite were clueless as the lowly shepherds saw and heard the glorious announcement: